 We have a wide variety of offerings at Stevens Pass from huge multi-peak ski mountaineering objectives to gravity-fed powder skiing inside and outside of the ropes of the ski area.

-NCMG offers three types of backcountry experiences at Stevens Pass.
+NCMG offers Four types of backcountry experiences at Stevens Pass.

 1. Out of Bounds Skiing – Explore the terrain surrounding the ski area with a local guide.
 Your day will start before the lifts start spinning so you and your guide can go over the necessary safety briefing, including how to use your beacon, shovel and probe and how to get the most out of skiing with a guide.